Yeshua7dm/genius-songs/README.md

  Then do the following
 1. Change the REACT_APP_INTERVAL in the .env file to 60000 so that it runs every minute not every 10 seconds
 2. Run the application with `npm start`
+    This runs the app in the development mode.\
+    Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Available Scripts